Broward Sheriff's Office salutes deputy killed in crash

-About 10:30 a.m., dozens of deputies and Broward Sheriff's Office Fire Rescue personnel lined up to escort the body of the deputy from the hospital in Deerfield Beach to the Broward Medical Examiner's Office in Fort Lauderdale.
+Dozens of deputies and BSO Department of Fire Rescue personnel lined up about 10:30 a.m. to escort the body of the deputy from the hospital to the Broward County medical examiner's office in Fort Lauderdale.

+De Jesus is asking anyone with information about the crash to call him at 954-321-4842.

 This morning our hearts are heavy.
 The Broward Sheriff’s Office family is grieving the loss of a #BSO deputy who died after being involved in an on-duty crash early Sunday morning.
 We ask for thoughts and prayers. — Broward Sheriff (@browardsheriff) July 21, 2019